 I prefer to begin by being grounded in actual human experience, and using inductive reasoning to look for ideas and meanings.

 This book is made up of poems and vignettes each of which is based on a chunk of real human experience.
 Distilled over a period of fifty years, the intent and method is to use these vignettes to point to possible realities based on patterns and intimations discerned.
-By doing so, one can stare into the chaos and perhaps see that something is struggling to be born.
+By doing so, one can stare into the chaos and see that something is struggling to be born.

-So this little book is meant as a unified whole, as an attempt to trace a thread of meaning through a patchwork of tattered cloth, to carve a cathedral out of the raw stuff of existence, to mold a life into a work of art.
+So this little book is meant as a unified whole, as an attempt to trace a thread of meaning through a patchwork of tattered cloth, to carve a cathedral out of the raw stuff of existence, to mold life into a work of art.

 By doing so, we may glimpse the good, the true and the beautiful.